-Serge Allegrezza - Director General, STATEC
+Serge Allegrezza - Director General, STATEC and Observatory for Competitiveness

 Serge Allegrezza holds a PhD in applied economics and has been Director General of STATEC, the Luxembourg Institute for Statistics and Economic Studies, since April 2003.
 He has also been Chairman of Luxembourg’s Observatory for Competitiveness since 2005.

 In addition to his duties, Serge Allegrezza was scientific adviser to the Centre de Recherche Public Henri Tudor from 2005 to 2014.
 He has also been serving as Chairman of the Board of LuxTrust since 2005 and as Chairman of the Board of Directors of POST since 2013.
-He has been a member of the board of SES since April 2010.
+He is a member of the board of SES since April 2010.

 From 1991 to 2003, he was "Conseiller de gouvernement 1ère classe" at the Ministry of the Economy and Foreign Trade.